Kathleen Raven: Career

+Raven also persuaded Richard Crossman the Health Secretary, to create the Briggs Committee on nurse training which published in 1972.
+It addressed Raven's concerns on the lack of a career structure for state-enrolled nurses, and it recognised that nurses were needed at all management levels.
+After her retirement from the Department of Health in 1972, Raven was to be disappointed as the recommendations were not implemented.

-After her retirement from the Department of Health in 1972, and the death of her husband very shortly afterwards, Kathleen Raven undertook a heavy burden of work as adviser to a major international health care corporation, travelling extensively in the Middle East and Far East, establishing health care facilities along British lines.
+Another blow soon after her retirement was the death of her husband.
+She threw herself into another opportunity, this time with United Medical Enterprise an international health care corporation.
+She travelled extensively in the Middle East and Far East, establishing health care facilities along British lines (1972-1986).
 She worked for the Civil Service Commission and was appointed a Governor of Epsom College and of Aylesbury Grammar School.

-She died at the age of 88 in 1999.
+Raven died at the age of 88 in 1999.

 Personal life

-In 1959 she married Professor John Thornton Ingram; he died in 1972.
+In 1959 she married Professor John Thornton Ingram who had created the Dermatological Department at Leeds before accepting the first chair in dermatology at Newcastle.
+He died in 1972.